anandaworldwide/ananda-library-chatbot/SECURITY-TODO.md

   - [x] Add security middleware that mimics the Pages Router middleware
   - [x] Update the TODO comment on line 41
   - [x] Handle token extraction and verification before processing requests
+  - [ ] Fix bug where route does not fail when siteAuth cookie is missing

 ## 2. Pages Router API Endpoints